- SAP makes a large number of false proposals around S/4HANA.

 S/4HANA does not go beyond traditional ERP software.
 S/4HANA is roughly 93% identical to ECC’s code, (based upon a code analysis).

 S/4HANA does what ECC does.
 It does not provide live information more than ECC.
 S/4HANA’s reports are faster (because it sits on an analytical database).
 But it is unclear how much customers will use this capability versus reporting off of the business warehouse.

-It is difficult to tell if SAP wrote the last sentence as comedy or is simply trying to see how much they can pull on people, but S/4HANA does not “seamlessly integrate your enterprise with the digital world at large.”
+It is difficult to tell if SAP wrote the last sentence as comedy or is merely trying to see how much they can pull on people, but S/4HANA does not “seamlessly integrate your enterprise with the digital world at large.”
 Who would even write such a thing?
 If true, it would mean that S/4HANA is already perfectly integrated with all digital applications that exist.
-Which rather obviously it doesn’t.
+Which rather, obviously, it doesn’t.

 Core Finance: Achieve operational excellence and innovation–company-wide

 Provide world-class support for local market requirements, languages, and currencies with solutions from SAP.
 Our scalable and open architecture optimized for in-memory databases can help you simplify and accelerate your financial operations – enabling you to improve performance and focus on growth and innovation.

 Yes, S/4HANA has strong support for multiple languages and currencies…as did ECC.

 The statement regarding an in-memory database simplifying and accelerating financial operations has been extensively studied by Brightwork and was found to be false.
 This was covered in An Analysis of the SAP S/4HANA 1610 Information.

 Digital World Requirements?

 In today’s digital world, organizations need greater flexibility and the ability to execute without limitations.
 Learn how SAP S/4HANA can help your organization address every opportunity in the digital world.